mai13drd/peass-ci-jenkins-examples/README.md

 * Configure a peass-ci buildstep, everything else is configured already.

 * Run createNode.sh with the shown IP of slave-container as parameter.
-This will trigger the build of demo-project.
+This will create node agent-1 in jenkins.
+The build of demo-project is triggered, as soon as agent-1 is online.